Olney: The stupidity of retaliation

 Major League Baseball is in an era of enlightenment, in which organizations are filled with bright minds of men and women who won’t accept the status quo without examination.
-The phrase That’s the way it's always been done is routinely ignored, thankfully, and more informed decisions are made about defensive positioning, about pitch selection, about bunts, about platoons, about trade value, about whether it’s worth sacrificing an All-Star catcher to the act of blocking home plate to prevent one run in one game over a 162-game landscape.
+The phrase That’s the way it's always been done is routinely ignored, thankfully, and more informed decisions are made about defensive positioning, pitch selection, bunts, platoons, trade value and about whether it’s worth sacrificing an All-Star catcher to the act of blocking home plate to prevent one run in one game in a 162-game landscape.

 But somehow, as the sport has evolved, the practice of retaliation -- through the use of a baseball thrown at a prone human target -- is still in play, left over like a horse and buggy in the middle of an interstate highway.
 There could be no better example of this than what happened between the Atlanta Braves and the Toronto Blue Jays.

-To review: On Wednesday night, Jose Bautista clubbed a home run with his Blue Jays down 8-3, and flipped his bat with joy and momentarily glared in the direction of the Atlanta pitcher Eric O'Flaherty.
-Bautista’s celebration seemed kind of silly with his team down by a field goal and a safety, but hey, Bautista's emotional reactions can’t be a surprise to anyone who has watched him play over the past decade.
-First baseman Jace Peterson said something to him as he rounded first, and so did Braves catcher Kurt Suzuki.
+To review: On Wednesday night, Jose Bautista clubbed a home run with his Blue Jays down 8-3, and flipped his bat with joy, momentarily glaring in the direction of the Atlanta pitcher Eric O'Flaherty.
+Bautista’s celebration seemed kind of silly with his team down by a field goal and a safety, but hey, Bautista's emotional reactions can’t be a surprise to anyone who has watched him play during the past decade.
+First baseman Jace Peterson said something to him as he rounded base, and so did Braves catcher Kurt Suzuki.
 After the game, the Braves mostly sounded amused by Bautista’s actions.

 But from the end of the Atlanta game on Wednesday night to the start of Thursday’s game, it was determined by somebody that Bautista was going to get drilled.
 This may have been fueled by Freddie Freeman's injury: His left wrist was broken by an Aaron Loup fastball Wednesday, and losing their best player for months may have exacerbated the Braves’ feelings.
 Whatever the primary motivation for the Atlanta retaliation, Julio Teheran threw his first pitch to Bautista inside, at about 94 mph, and then hit him with his second pitch, at 95 mph -- the fastest pitch thrown by Teheran this year.
 Bautista said nothing, dropped his bat and went to first base.